 In order to get there, we test these multiple product options.
 Depending on the case we can use wireframes and mockups, but also build functioning software and working prototypes.
-Two important steps were taken by the founders and their teams - discovering the right problem, and starting to design the right solution.

 How to build the right product, the right way - from the start

 Afterwards, we put the concept to the test, and iterate through feedback from customers.
 We add functionalities, revise features, add new concepts, or test other approaches.
 The goal remains the same - to build the best solution that answers the initial (validated) problem.
 Here, iteration and validation keep being relevant in order to expand the scope.